How to Host a Small-Scale Family Thanksgiving Dinner

 From the classic dinner staples and a roasted turkey to fun activities for the whole family, there’s no need to forget any of your favorite Thanksgiving traditions.

-Small-Scale Thanksgiving Recipes
+Family Thanksgiving Dinner Recipes

 With fewer people gathering around the table, you may not need to make as much food.
 Whether you’re prepping a menu for two, a dinner for four or gathering with just a few more, there are delicious recipe options for every dinner style.

-Thanksgiving Drinks: This may not be a typical tradition around your table, but with fewer mouths to feed, why not play with fun drink options to make dinner all the more special?
+This may not be a typical tradition around your table, but with fewer mouths to feed, why not play with fun drink options to make dinner all the more special?
 A pumpkin pie latte or a mug of hot apple cider is the perfect, festive way to warm everyone up before a great meal.

 Download our printable Thanksgiving shopping list to avoid an extra trip (or six) to the store.
+It helps to plan ahead, even for small celebrations!

 How to Make Your Thanksgiving Turkey